miitro/EK_SE_LANS/README.md

 ## Disclosure Timeline

-- TBD – Vendor notification in progress.
+- 15/04/2025  – Vendor notification in progress.

-- TBD – CVE Assignment pending.
-- TBD – Public disclosure.
+- 28/04/2025 – Public disclosure.

 ---

 ## Credits

-Discovered and responsibly disclosed by **[Anonymous Researcher / Team Name if applicable]**
+Discovered and responsibly disclosed by **miitro**

 ---